Loading...

 Bolted means ran really quickly.

-So a simile there, some figurative language.
+And then you have likable so simile there, some figurative language.

 It violently lunged.

-The Jabberwock was enraged, so really angry, or with boiling blood.
+So really angry or with boiling blood.

 A way to describe how angry you are.

-Let out an ear-piercing cry.
+Let out an ear piercing cry.

-The prince, or the boy, determinedly swung his vorpal sword, and sliced its towering head.
+The prince or the boy determinedly swung his vorpal sword and sliced its towering head.

-Which of the following are precise adjectives to describe the Jabberwock after the boy's threat?
-A, disappointed.
+So just checking for understanding, which of the following are precise adjectives to describe the Jabberwock after the boy's threat.

 B, enraged.

-Or D, furious.
+C, excited or D, furious.

 Pause the video now.